Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 #### Pygeoapi versus INSPIRE requirements

-The following findings were encountered during the test at the Geonovum testbed for OGC-API-Features.
+The following findings were encountered during the test at the Geonovum testbed for OGC-API-Features wih Pygeoapi.

 ***RQ 1:OGC API Features Core***
 The INSPIRE validator gave one error on the definition of the API, although it is available via https://apisandbox.geonovum.nl/pygeoapi_SU/openapi